Getting a Mortgage on Tier 2, Spouse and Other Types of Visas

 There are quite a few lenders who will accept visa applicants, including high street names, such as:

-• Santander: Accepts tier 2 mortgage applications, provided the property is for the applicant’s own use.
+• Santander: Accepts tier 2 mortgage applications, provided the property is for the applicant’s use.

 • NatWest: Maximum LTV is 75%.
 However, for those seeking a mortgage on a spouse visa – where one applicant has a permanent right to remain – the LTV can increase to 95%.

-• Halifax: Applicants without permanent right to remain will either need to have been in the UK for at least five years, be seeking an LTV below 75% or earn more than £100,000.
+• Halifax: Applicants without permanent right to remain must have been in the UK for at least five years, be seeking an LTV below 75%, or earn more than £100,000.

-• Barclays: Has a higher LTV limit than the norm for visa mortgages of up to 90%.
+• Barclays: There is a higher LTV limit than the norm for visa mortgages, up to 90%.

-This is just a snapshot of the criteria imposed by mortgage lenders, bear in mind that your choices will be more limited if you don’t have indefinite leave to remain.
+This is just a snapshot of the criteria imposed by mortgage lenders; remember that your choices will be more limited if you don’t have indefinite leave to remain.

-Please note lenders mortgage terms and criteria can be subject to change.
-Speaking to a mortgage broker is the best way to keep track of the terms and conditions available at any given time.
+Please note that lenders’ mortgage terms and criteria can be subject to change.
+The best way to keep track of the terms and conditions available at any given time is to speak to a mortgage broker.

 Speak to a broker who specialises in mortgages for visa holders

-Sure you fit the criteria and ready to start the process?
-Then you’ll need to find the broker to suit, which is where we come in.
-Not all advisors have the necessary experience in visa mortgages to help you secure the finance you need, but our unique broker matching service takes away that risk – just tell us a few details and we’ll match you with the ideal broker to ensure you’ve got expert advice on your side.
+Sure, you fit the criteria and are ready to start the process.
+Then, you’ll need to find the broker to suit, which is where we come in.
+Not all advisors have the necessary experience in visa mortgages to help you secure the finance you need, but our unique broker matching service takes away that risk – tell us a few details.
+We’ll match you with the ideal broker to ensure you’ve got expert advice.

-It’s free, there’s no obligation and it couldn’t be easier to get started – just call us on 0808 189 2301 or make an enquiry and we’ll do the rest.
+It’s free, there’s no obligation, and it couldn’t be easier to get started – just call us on 0330 818 7026 or make an enquiry, and we’ll do the rest.

 FAQs

-Potentially, though not many lenders will accept such applicants and you’ll likely need to meet even stricter criteria.
-Indeed, many lenders will only consider buy-to-let mortgage applications if you’ve got a tier 1 or 2 visa, or if you’re seeking a joint mortgage where one applicant is a UK citizen.
-Speak to a broker if this is something you’d like to find out more about.
+Potentially, though, not many lenders will accept such applicants, and you’ll likely need to meet even stricter criteria.
+Indeed, many lenders will only consider buy-to-let mortgage applications if you’ve got a tier 1 or 2 visa or are seeking a joint mortgage where one applicant is a UK citizen.
+Speak to a broker if you’d like to learn more about this.

 Ask a quick question